Azure/bicep/docs/spec/loops.md

 A new scope is created inside the loop body.
 Identifiers declared in the outer scope may be accessed inside the inner scope, but identifiers declared in the inner scope will not be added to the outer scope.
 [Resources](./resources.md), [variables](./variables.md), and [parameters](./parameters.md) declared at the scope of the file may be referenced within the loop body.
 Multiple loops may be nested inside each other.

-Filtering the loop is also allowed via the `where` keyword.
+Filtering the loop is also allowed via the `if` keyword in the loop body.
 (See the examples below for more details.)

 ## Examples